Bill Middleton

 William George Middleton (1920–1951) was an Australian rugby league footballer who played in the 1940s.

 Bill 'China' Middleton was a St. George junior player from the Kogarah Wanderers Club.
 He was graded in 1942 and played two years of first grade.

-Middleton played right through the 1940s in the lower grades at St. George and after retiring, he was elected on the Club Committee.
+Middleton played right through the 1940s in the lower grades at St. George and after retiring, he was elected to the Club Committee.

 He is not to be confused with a North Sydney player with the same name during the same era.

-Middleton died suddenly on 2 May 1951 at Kogarah, New South Wales, age 31.
-Leading Sydney Jockeys got together on Sunday 10 June 1951 at Prince Alfred Park at Carlton, New South Wales in a goal kicking challenge to raise money for Bill's wife and young family.
+Middleton died suddenly on 2 May 1951 at Kogarah, New South Wales, at the age of 31.
+Leading Sydney Jockeys got together on Sunday 10 June 1951 at Prince Alfred Park in Carlton, New South Wales in a goal kicking challenge to raise money for Bill's wife and young family.